cosmos/cosmos-sdk-docs/docs/learn/advanced/00-baseapp.md

 * Be a primary line of defense against spam and second line of defense (the first one being the mempool) against transaction replay with fees deduction and [`sequence`](./01-transactions.md#transaction-generation) checking.
 * Perform preliminary _stateful_ validity checks like ensuring signatures are valid or that the sender has enough funds to pay for fees.
-* Play a role in the incentivisation of stakeholders via the collection of transaction fees.
+* Play a role in the incentivization of stakeholders via the collection of transaction fees.

 `BaseApp` holds an `anteHandler` as parameter that is initialized in the [application's constructor](../beginner/00-app-anatomy.md#application-constructor).
 The most widely used `anteHandler` is the [`auth` module](https://github.com/cosmos/cosmos-sdk/blob/v0.53.0/x/auth/ante/ante.go).